 This Trust shall be of indefinite duration until terminated by a vote of the Stow Town Meeting.
-Upon termination of the Trust, subject to the payment of or making provisions for the payment of all obligations and liabilities of the Trust and the Trustees, the net assets of the Trust shall be transferred to the Town of Stow and held by the Board of Selectmen for affordable housing purposes.
-In making any such distribution, the Trustees may, subject to the approval of the Board of Selectmen, sell all or any portion of the Trust property and distribute the net proceeds thereof to the Town of Stow.
+Upon termination of the Trust, subject to the payment of or making provisions for the payment of all obligations and liabilities of the Trust and the Trustees, the net assets of the Trust shall be transferred to the Town of Stow and held by the Select Board for affordable housing purposes.
+In making any such distribution, the Trustees may, subject to the approval of the Select Board, sell all or any portion of the Trust property and distribute the net proceeds thereof to the Town of Stow.
 The powers of the Trustees shall continue until the affairs of the Trust are concluded.
-Once the Stow Town Meeting has voted to terminate the Trust, the Board of Selectmen shall approve all financial transactions made on behalf of the Trust.
+Once the Stow Town Meeting has voted to terminate the Trust, the Select Board shall approve all financial transactions made on behalf of the Trust.